protontypes/LibreSelery/README.md

 Find out more in the [contribution guide](https://github.com/protontypes/libreselery/wiki/Contribution-Guide) or look into the [good first issue]( https://github.com/protontypes/libreselery/labels/good%20first%20issue) labels to get into the project with some first simple tasks.

 ## Contact and Feedback
 For further information please contact us at `team_at_protontypes.eu`, join our [Gitter chat](https://gitter.im/protontypes/libreselery) or check out our [wiki](https://github.com/protontypes/libreselery/wiki).
+The organisation behind LibreSelery is `protontypes`.
+We are bulding an "Open Accelerator for Free and Sustainable Innovation" based on LibreSelery.
+Find out more on https://protontypes.eu/.

 <p align="center">
   <img src="docs/selery_workflow.png" width="500">